You are here

 Each of the states has its own approval processes for out-of-state institutions offering distance education.
 While Indiana State University endeavors to offer all of its programs to as wide an audience as possible, all Indiana State University distance education programs may not be available in all states.
 Graduate Nursing Programs at Indiana State University are not available to residents of Alabama, Alaska, Arkansas, District of Columbia, Idaho, Louisiana, Massachusetts, New York, North Dakota, Oklahoma, Oregon, South Dakota, Tennessee, West Virginia, or Wyoming, or International students.

-- All applicants will now apply to the APN programs (MSN-FNP) via NursingCAS - The Centralized Application Service for Nursing Programs.
+- Applicants must now apply to the APN programs (DNP) via NursingCAS - The Centralized Application Service for Nursing Programs.

 - Application Checklist